2017 Monaco ePrix: Race

 A special feature of Formula E is the "Fan Boost" feature, an additional 100 kW of power to use in the driver's second car.
 The three drivers who were allowed to use the boost were determined by a fan vote.
 For the Monaco race, Buemi, Sarrazin and di Grassi were handed the extra power.
-The weather at the start were dry and sunny with an air temperature between 20.0 to 20.8 C and a track temperature from 24.4 to 25.6 C; conditions were expected to remain consistent and a 10 percent chance of rain was forecast.
+The weather at the start were dry and sunny with an air temperature between 20.0 to 20.8 C and a track temperature from 24.4 to 25.6 C; conditions were expected to remain consistent and a 10 per cent chance of rain was forecast.
 The race began at 16:00 Central European Summer Time (UTC+2) before a crowd of 18,000 people.
 On the grid, Buemi maintained his pole position advantage heading into Sainte Dévote corner.
 Di Grassi ran close behind Buemi to keep second place.
 Heidfeld overtook Rosenqvist and Engel on the outside to move into fifth.
 Most of the field made a good start but some drivers were caught off guard by the concertina effect at Sainte Dévote with Piquet narrowly avoiding damaging his rear suspension after hitting the barrier, and Abt ran into the back of López, damaging his rear wing and nose cone.
 Bird made the equal best getaway in the field, gaining three positions by the end of lap one, while Sarrazin stalled after leaving the grid, dropping him to the back of the field.